What is a fig?

 Fig spider mite

 Fig spider mite is a common pest of fig tree that causes a lot of damage to the branches and leaves of the plant.
-It causes the leaves to dry out and turn yellow, making them to fall off.
+It causes the leaves to dry out and turn yellow, making them fall off.

 Canker or dried figs